garywill/tabs-at-bottom/README.md

 Firefox userChrome JS script.

-Tested on firefox 128.
+Tested on firefox 140.

 Difference from other CSS code:
-- Use JS to move tab bar DOM to bottom, not CSS
+- Also uses JS to manipulate DOM
-- Handle fullscreen also
+- Handle fullscreen status by JS MutationObserve

 > Notice: do not load this code by tab bar itself, or firefox will infinite loop.